Frequently Asked Questions

 - If you are just getting started, we recommend that you visit our Getting started with webhooks guide

 - Follow along with our Twitter Dev supported scripts:

 Is there a way to recover data if our system goes down for a period of time?

-With the paid tiers of Account Activity API (Paid Premium and Enterprise), our system will retry to send the activities to you a few times over a five minute period.
-If your system does not respond within that five minute period, then the activity will be lost.
-After 5 minutes, other REST endpoints can be used to recover data within 7 days.
+With the paid tiers of Account Activity API (Paid Premium and Enterprise), our system will retry to send the activities to you several times over a four hour period.
+If your system does not respond within that four hour period, then the activity will be lost and you will have to use other REST endpoints to recover data within 7 days.

 We suggest that you use your different webhooks, or environments, as a redundancy tool to ensure that you don't miss any activities if one of your systems goes down.